stephenieorr0423/battery_test_manual/Vacuum Charge Cycling Test.typ

 == Results
 After this test (about 300-500 cycles), the batteries capacity should decrease but remain above 80% of its nominal value (Find using the SoH equation).
 Internal Resistance is expected to increase slowly indicating the wear on the battery is normal.
 Charge and discharge voltage profiles should be consistant between cycles.
 The temperature should typically stay below 60°C. There should be no signs of physical damage such as swelling, leakage, or deformation.
 All of these results together confirm wether the battery is performing as expected.
-= Charge Cycling Test without vacuum and thermal
+= Charge Cycling Test without vacuum and thermal Repeatedly charge and discharge the battery in a vacuum chamber (like space), and record:
+Thermal properties: How hot/cold it gets while operating Electrical properties: Voltage, current, capacity, efficiency Where to look/do:
+- Use a vacuum chamber
+- Use a programmable power supply to charge/discharge
+- Use thermal sensors to measure temperatures on battery surface
+- Use a battery analyzer or DAQ system to monitor voltage, current, etc.

 = Charge Cycling Test with vacuum without thermal
+== Set up
+First do a OCV test and then a visual check of the battery, look for any damage, swelling, corrosion, or leakage.
+Also, make sure that the battery is not fully charged.
+It should be about 30-60% charged.
+== Preparing the Vacuum Chamber
+Place the battery in the vacuum on a non-conductive, flat surface.
+Use a tray to isolate the battery from direct contact with the metal of the vacuum.
+== Set up instruments
+Connect the vacuum pump to the chamber, make sure the pressure gauge is zeroed, ensure the chamber is sealed and their is a pressure relief system.
+== Vacuum Test
+Start the vacuum pump and gradually reduce the pressure inside the chamber.
+Bring the pressure down to around 11.6 kPa (87 mmHg) this is simulating about 50,000 feet of altitude.
+Maintain the vacuum for at least 6 hours.
+== Monitor and Observation
+Make sure to check for physical deformation like swelling, gas formation like bubbling or hissing, and leaks or ruptures.
+Utilize the camera and/or microscope for a more precise oberservation.

+== Restore Pressure
+After 6 hours, slowly return the chamber to atmospheric pressure.
+A quick pressure change can stress the battery which would mess with the results.

+= Results
+After the test, ensure there is no mass loss, leakage, venting, rupture, fire, or visible deformation.
+The voltage should remain within acceptable limits.
 = Charge Cycling Test with thermal without vacuum
+Is generally executed in ambient pressure through the use of environmental chambers.
+This test is usually executed to subsystem or system level.
+The test article will be exposed to a series of cycles of hot and cold temperatures.
+The thermal cycling generate an environmental stress in the test article that allows to identify material and workmanship defects
 = Charge Cycling Test with vacuum and thermal
+This test subjects the test article to a series of cycles of hot and cold temperatures in a high vacuum environment.
+Space simulation chambers and thermal vacuum chambers are used to perform this type of test.
+This test is executed to subsystem or system level.
+During the development of TVCT, are performed functional tests for the performance verification of the subsystem or system.